Phytotherapy. Plants for tired legs

 - Plants to improve circulation: In this way get to remove stagnant fluids, improving the feeling of tiredness in the legs.

-- Complementary therapies such as lymphatic drainage massages, performed by duly qualified professionals, in addition to other recommended lifestyle and diet guidelines, among which are quitting tobacco, avoiding alcohol, consuming plenty of vegetables, and avoiding foods with a lot of salt, bad fats, or products with added sugars.
+- Complementary therapies such as massages, performed by duly qualified professionals, in addition to other recommended lifestyle and diet guidelines, among which are quitting tobacco, avoiding alcohol, consuming plenty of vegetables, and avoiding foods with a lot of salt, bad fats, or products with added sugars.

 Preparations for internal use with healing herbs for the legs